 Knowledge

-How to classify underperformance properly, narrow down the cause, and document it robustly.
+How to correctly classify yield shortfall, narrow down the cause and document it in a substantiated manner.

-Important: One “bad month” is not underperformance.
-What matters is a clean classification including weather, availability and plausible expected values.
+Important: A "bad month" is not yield shortfall.
+What matters is a clean classification using weather data, availability and plausible expected values.

-Underperformance means the system repeatedly falls below plausible expected values over a relevant period.
-Expected values can be: yield forecast, year-on-year comparison, reference plants or model-based expectations (with weather correction).
+Yield shortfall occurs when a system repeatedly falls below plausible expected values over a relevant period.
+Expected values can be: yield forecasts, prior-year comparisons, reference systems or model-based expectations (with weather correction).

-Rule of thumb: First data + comparison + weather/availability → then cause.
-Otherwise it’s just a feeling.
+Practical rule: First check data + comparison + weather/availability → then investigate cause.
+Otherwise it's just guesswork.

 4. On-site check: Visual inspection (cables, connectors, module fields, hotspot indicators).

-5. Measurement/verification: Targeted electrical tests where data is abnormal.
+5. Measurement/verification: Targeted electrical testing where data shows anomalies.

-6. Assessment: Cause + yield impact + action plan.
+6. Assessment: Root cause + yield impact + remedial action plan.

-Provable it becomes through: clean data basis + structured methodology + documentation + measurement/finding evidence.
+Admissible evidence requires: clean data basis + structured methodology + documentation + measurement/findings proof.

 FAQ

-When yields repeatedly fall below plausible expected values over a relevant period and weather/availability have been accounted for.
+When yields repeatedly fall below plausible expected values over a relevant period and weather/availability has been taken into account.

 What data is needed for an initial assessment?

-Yield data, system data, inverters/strings, site, and information on shading/faults.
+Yield data, system data, inverters/strings, location and information on shading/faults.

 Can monitoring alone prove the cause?

-Monitoring shows deviation, but doesn’t always prove the cause.
-Robust conclusions often require document review and measurements.
+Monitoring shows deviations but does not always prove the cause.
+Substantiated findings often require a document review and measurements.

 Email: info@gutachterpv.org